obsti8383/UpdateChecker/README.md

 * UpdateChecker.log: Log output, check for errors if something doesn't work as expected or no Webpage is opened in your browser

 # Usage
-Just start UpdateChecker.exe and wait some moments (you don't need administrative rights).
+Just start UpdateChecker.exe (you don't need administrative rights) and wait a second.
 UpdateChecker fetches the current versions from https://vergrabber.kingu.pl/ and thereafter verifies your installed software and shows the results in your standard web browser.

 ![ResultsScreenshot](./graphics/result1.jpg)